 Chorionic villus sampling (CVS) is a pregnancy test that checks the baby for genetic or biochemical abnormalities.
 The placenta is made of the same cells as the baby, so the baby can be tested by taking a small sample of the placenta.
 The sample is removed using a slender needle inserted through the abdomen.
 The tissue (chorionic villi) is then examined in a laboratory.

 Unlike other pregnancy tests such as ultrasound, CVS isn’t a general check of the baby’s health but a specific test for particular abnormalities, such as Down syndrome or cystic fibrosis.
 The risk of miscarriage following CVS is one in 100, so it is important to thoroughly understand the benefits, risks and complications before agreeing to take the test.
 Generally, CVS is offered between 10 and 19 weeks gestation.

-The range of patients offered chorionic villus sampling could include women:
+The range of women offered chorionic villus sampling could include those:

 Medical issues to consider may include:

 - The risk of miscarriage following chorionic villus sampling is around one in 100.

 - Genetic counselling can help you decide whether or not you want to take the test.
 Issues discussed include the benefits, risks and complications of CVS, and information about the particular inherited disorder and associated birth defects.

 - If you decide to undergo CVS, your doctor will need to know your blood group and Rh status, so you may require a blood test beforehand.

 Chorionic villus sampling procedure